 PRP is an exciting non-surgical therapeutic option for patients who require stimulation of hair growth for hair loss conditions, and one of them is called androgenic alopecia.
-As a result of the most recent scientific studies, we recognize PRP is an all-natural medical procedure performed in our officers for scalp, skin, and hair stimulation.
+As a result of the most recent scientific studies, we recognize PRP as an all-natural medical procedure performed in our offices for scalp, skin, and hair stimulation.

 How Does it Work?

 Human blood contains blood products that contain essential and specific growth factors that assist in tissue regeneration and healing.
 Platelet Rich Plasma, (PRP), has been used as a medical adjunct therapy for over two decades for skin and wound healing.

 PRP therapy for hair loss is a treatment that involves withdrawing a patient's own blood, processing through a centrifuge, so that only the enriched cells (platelet-rich plasma) remain, and injecting it into the scalp.
 PRP contains essential proteins that stimulate natural hair growth.
 Other terms for this treatment include PRP hair regrowth treatment, and in the U.K., angel PRP hair regrowth and vampire hair regrowth plan.